WoN-Hackathon-2019/won-pollcreaterbot/README.md

-# Web of Needs Bot Skeleton
+# Web of Needs Poll Creator Bot

-This skeleton contains a bot that creates a Service Atom that one can connect to.
-For each atom that has been created on the configured node(s), the bot sends a message with the atomUri of the created Atom to everyone that is connected to the Service Atom.
+A WebOfNeeds-Bot which allows the creation of online polls on the plattform strawpoll.me.
+All required information is collected via an interactive chat with the bot.

-The Bot Skeleton is a [Spring Boot Application](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html).
+This Bot is a [Spring Boot Application](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html).

 ## Running the bot